luox-app/luox/src/javascript/components/About.md

 ### Support

-For any support-related questions, please email [luox-support@psy.ox.ac.uk](mailto:luox-support@psy.ox.ac.uk).
+For any support-related questions, please email [luox-support@tuebingen.mpg.de](mailto:luox-support@tuebingen.mpg.de).
 Please be as specific as possible in your request.

 ### Bug reports and feature requests